Debbie Abrahams

-Early and professional life
+Early life and education

+Deborah Angela Elspeth Marie Morgan was born on 15 September 1960 in Sheffield, West Riding of Yorkshire.
+Her father was a dentist.
+She was educated at Kent College, a private girls' school in Royal Tunbridge Wells, and received three O‑Level.

+She studied at the University of Greater Manchester and received a Bachelor of Science degree in biochemistry and physiology from University of Salford.
+She was awarded a Master of Education degree from the University of Liverpool.

+Early career

-Abrahams was born in Sheffield, West Riding of Yorkshire; her father was a dentist.
-She was privately educated, going on to study biochemistry and physiology at the University of Salford; her early employment was as a community worker for a charity in Wythenshawe in south Manchester, where she set up job training programmes for teenagers.
-She later studied for a master's degree at the University of Liverpool.
+Her early employment was as a community worker for a charity in Wythenshawe in south Manchester, where she set up job training programmes for teenagers.
 Abrahams was head of healthy cities for Knowsley and served on the board of Bury and Rochdale Health Authority.

-In 2002, Abrahams was appointed chair of Rochdale Primary Care Trust.
+In 2002, Abrahams was appointed chair of Rochdale NHS primary care trust.
 She was Director of the International Health Impact Assessment Consortium at the University of Liverpool between 2006 and 2010.

-Early political career
+Political career

 She resigned from the Chair of Rochdale Primary Care Trust in 2007, over the use of private health companies in the National Health Service, which she said was "destroying the NHS".
 She then joined the Labour Party, declaring that she wanted "to challenge health policy at a local and national level to ensure that it reflects [the] core values" of the NHS.
 She was appointed by Simon Danczuk, then Labour candidate for Rochdale, as his advisor on health, and she stood for Rochdale Borough Council in Milnrow and Newhey ward in the 2008 local elections.
 She criticised the local council in Rochdale for failing to address health inequalities in the town.

-At the 2010 general election, Abrahams was the Labour Party candidate for Colne Valley; she made a plea to Liberal Democrat voters to back her in order to stop the Conservatives winning power.
-She was unsuccessful in her attempt to retain the seat, which had previously been held by Labour, and ended up in third place.

-The winning candidate, Conservative Member of Parliament (MP) Jason McCartney, said after the election that Abrahams had run "a good, positive campaign" and that in the light of bad-tempered exchanges between Conservatives and Liberal Democrats, he was not surprised that she was close to coming second.